meteor/meteor/content/collections.md

 However, it's a good idea to think ahead to how the schema may change over time.
 For instance, you may have a list of strings on a document (perhaps a set of tags).
 Although it's tempting to leave them as a subfield on the document (assuming they don't change much), if there's a good chance that they'll end up becoming more complicated in the future (perhaps tags will have a creator, or subtags later on?), then it might be easier in the long run to make a separate collection from the beginning.

-As with all things it depends, and can be a judgement call on your part.
+The amount of foresight you bake into your schema design will depend on your app's individual constraints, and will need to be a judgement call on your part.

 <h3 id="schemas-on-write">Using schemas on write</h3>

-Although there are a variety of ways that you can run data through a Simple Schema before sending it to your collection (for instance you could check a schema in every method call), ultimately, the simplest and most reliable is to use the [`aldeed:collection2`](https://atmospherejs.com/aldeed/collection2) package to run every mutator (`insert/update/upsert` call) through the schema.
+Although there are a variety of ways that you can run data through a Simple Schema before sending it to your collection (for instance you could check a schema in every method call), the simplest and most reliable is to use the [`aldeed:collection2`](https://atmospherejs.com/aldeed/collection2) package to run every mutator (`insert/update/upsert` call) through the schema.

 To do so, we use `attachSchema()`: